FHA Loan Calculator

 We use your calculator inputs to find mortgage rates matching your loan terms in real-time.

-Savings on FHA loans equates to approximately $25 per month for every $100,000 borrowed.
-For example, a $500,000 FHA loan is now close to $150 less per month than prior to the change.
+In response to rising mortgage costs, HUD reduced the annual FHA Mortgage Insurance Premium (MIP) by 0.30%, making FHA loans even more affordable.
+That translates to savings of approximately $25 per month for every $100,000 borrowed.
+For example, a $500,000 FHA loan could cost you around $150 less per month than before the change.

 FHA Mortgage Calculator Definitions